Have you ever wondered, “How long do international bank transfers take?“

 Time Zones

 An international payment crossing many time zones can encounter significant processing times due to providers having specific operating and business hours in each zone.
 This can lead to transfers being put on hold until the next business day or until the recipient’s bank resumes operations.
+The recipient’s bank plays a crucial role in determining the speed and efficiency of the transfer, as it may impose processing times and additional fees once the funds arrive.

 For example, if you send money overseas and the recipient’s country is in a different time zone, the transfer service might pause processing until the recipient’s bank is open.